Published on

 App info dialog

-After that, the Android Auto app will not run until you turn it on through the Settings.
+After that, the Android Auto app will not run until you manually enable it in Settings.

-Even if you've disabled the automatic wireless connection, Android Auto can still connect to your car while charging.
-Is easy enough to fix the problem:
+Even after disabling the automatic wireless connection, Android Auto may still connect to your car while charging.
+Here's how to fix this issue:

 Step 1.
-Connect your phone to your car through the USB cable,
+Connect your phone to your car using a USB cable;

 Step 2.
-Wait until the system dialog appear on Android phone,
+Wait for the system dialog to appear on your Android phone;

-If you don't need the Android Auto app (and you're sure you'll never use it), follow these instructions.
+If you don’t need the Android Auto app and are certain you’ll never use it, follow these steps to uninstall it.

 2. Open the app manager or "Apps";